kooitt/CW2024/Readme.md

 ## Features with Issues

-The following feature has been implemented but encountered issues:
+The following features have been implemented but encountered issues:

-### Boss Explosion Animation in Level Two
+### 1. Boss Explosion Animation in Level Two

 - **Issue**: Upon defeating the boss in Level Two, the explosion animation does not play completely; it stops midway.
 - **Effect**: The game proceeds to Level Three after the boss defeat sound finishes, even though the animation hasn't completed.
 - **Current Status**: Adjustments were made to ensure the boss is not removed from the scene until the explosion animation finishes.
 However, the issue persists where the animation stops prematurely.

+### 2. Shield Refreshing After Game Over

+- **Issue**: After the player dies and the `GameOver` screen is displayed, the boss in Level Two continues to refresh and display shields.
+- **Effect**: Unwanted shield animations and potential resource leaks after the game has ended.
+- **Solution**: Modified `LevelTwo` to stop the shield refreshing `Timeline` when the player dies, ensuring that no further shield updates occur post `GameOver`.

 ---